 Ruptured disc treatment

-Once a disc is suspected for causing pain or discomfort, treatment can begin.
+Once the disc suspected for causing pain or discomfort is identified, treatment can start.
 Beginning with a series of conservative management techniques, we will attempt to aid the disc in self repair through non-surgical means.
-Should conservative management prove ineffective or the disc pain becomes overwhelming, our team of doctors will proceed with interventional pain management or surgery.
+Should these medical techniques prove ineffective or the pain becomes overwhelming, our team of doctors will proceed with interventional pain management or ruptured disc surgery.

 If surgery is recommend, it is important to know that Deuk Spine Institute is the leader in minimally invasive spine surgery.
 Our laser spine surgery actually helps the body heal on its own and has a 95% success rate and does not weaken of damage the spine.

 Are you or a loved one experiencing lower back pain from a ruptured disc?
 Deuk Spine Institute is ready to assist you in living a pain free life.
 Learn why patients travel from across the US and the world to be treated by Deuk Spine Institute, Contact Us or call 1-800-FIX-MY-BACK now.